ds4dm/ecole.ai/about.md

 ## Need for reproducibility

 Various designs are evaluated on a **class of problems** with respect to **metrics** like number of iterations, runtime, etc.
 However, reproducibility has bee a major hinderance in OR research because of the multiple sources of randomness in the solver and machine learning component.
 In addition to the source of randomness from within the solver, the methods are not exactly comparable with commercial solvers because of the highly optimized libraries and incomparable platforms.
 With the increasing number of publications in the field, it will only get more problematic to provide a fair comparison to the relevant methods.

-## Platform école
+## Platform Ecole

 ### Features -
 1. SCIP integration